 If yourself or a loved one are injured and require medical attention, don’t hesitate to call 000 immediately.
 The most important thing to remember is to stay close to your loved ones and always keep an eye out for each other.

-Looking for more tips on managing your health?
-Check out our wide range of health tips from leading industry professionals.
+Looking for more tips on managing wound care?
+Check out our wide range of health tips from leading health professionals.